cs0320/notes/book/src/apis-integration/apis-integration.md

 * integration testing; and
 * using "mocks" to avoid several different costs in development.

 This example does *not* cover caching, which you'll need for the sprint.
 For that, see the previous livecode.
+Although it does have an empty class that demonstrates the shape.

 ## Web APIs